 1. Wear a chic dress

-Maxi dresses, midi dresses and formal cocktail dresses are staple pieces for this celebratory event.
+Maxi dresses, midi dresses and formal cocktail dresses are staple pieces for wedding guests at this celebratory event.
 This is because of their respectable length, plus, they ooze class.

 However, if the loved-up couple will be exchanging their vows during the rainier months, you should choose the length accordingly.
 You don’t want mud or puddle splashes transferring onto your newly-bought outfit!